evealexis/Christmas-Generator/README.md

 ## Description:

+**Bringing a love of Christmas and a passion for programming together**

-A Christmas themed website under development.
-It contains a countdown timer until Christmas day and will contain an API where the user can generate a random Christmas themed activity with full CRUD operations.
+Contains a countdown timer until Christmas day and will contain an API where the user can generate a random Christmas themed activity with full CRUD operations.

 A few activities have been hardcoded and data is stored in a local JSON file.